Dighton, Oklahoma

 Dighton is a populated place in Okmulgee County, Oklahoma.
 It is about 7 miles east-northeast of Henryetta, Oklahoma, and is located south of US Route 266 on Bartlett Road.

-Originally known as Bartlett, the town had a post office starting in 1913, but ending in 1949.
+Originally known as Bartlett, the town appears as Dighton on a 1911 Rand-McNally map of the county.
+It had a post office starting in 1913, but ending in 1949.
 (This is not to be confused with the Bartlett neighborhood in Oklahoma City.)